jonasoesch/p9/4-experiment.md

 The final transition *explores* one of the possible reasons for Californias ![](img/ctxt.pdf) decision to focus on solar energy from 2013 on.
 Instead of the shares ![](img/attr.pdf) of the individual energy sources  ![](img/char.pdf) it shows their cost ![](img/attr.pdf) .
 While wind energy ![](img/char.pdf) has been consistently inexpensive, the price of solar power ![](img/char.pdf) has fallen substantially over time.
 It even reached the price level of wind energy in 2013.
 Which implies that Californias focus on solar rather than wind energy might have economic reasons.

 The presented stories were implemented with web technologies and viewable in the broweser.
 A more in-depth discussion of the implementation can be found in chapter [-@sec:implementation].
+The online versions of the stories are referenced in appendix \ref{appendix-story}.